aeye-lab/pymovements/docs/source/tutorials/R-tutorial.md

 Now pymovements should appear as `pm` under values in your environment

-Access functions and data within python modules and classes via the $ operator
+Access functions and data within python modules and classes via the `$` operator

-To test, you can proceed with the "Working with Datasets" tutorial, for example download the ToyDataset
+To test, you can proceed with the "pymovements in 10 minutes" tutorial, for example this is how you download the ToyDataset:
 ```r
 dataset = pm$datasets$ToyDataset(root='testdata', download=TRUE)
 ```

-### Related handy functions:
+#### Related handy functions:

 Load a python shell in R.
 ```r